Information Technology Services

 - "P" drive or individual fileshare (40 GB)

-- The “P” drive is visible from the cloud desktop, cloud applications and, unlike the cloud computing Documents library, from most computers connected to UCOP’s network.
+- The “P” drive is visible from the cloud desktop, cloud applications and from most computers connected to UCOP’s network.

 - When you save files, you see the “P” drive listed as a storage option, along with the cloud computing Documents library and any departmental fileshares you have access to.

 - Some of you will continue to use applications that have not yet been migrated to the cloud, and so are still installed on your physical computer.
 In this case, you may find it best to save files to the “P” drive, since you can then access them from both your physical computer, as well as the cloud desktop.

 - The Outlook Online Archive is for storing email you want to keep longer than one year.